Meet the USF custodians who work to keep campus clean

 One of the after-work shows Murphy likes watching with her daughter is “Columbo,” which she said she couldn’t stand as a kid but has grown to love.

-Looking forward to her retirement in three months, Murphy smiled.
+Looking forward to her retirement in two months, Murphy smiled.

 She said she’s got some work to get done at her house back in Sarasota.
 But her first plan is to spend the early weeks of her retirement with family.